vahedq/rumors/README.md

 # Rumor has it!
 In 2011, I worked on a project to identify fake news and misinformation on social media ([See this paper for more details](https://www.aclweb.org/anthology/D11-1147)).
+This repository contains the dataset built and used in that work as well as some fun additional experiments.

 ## To run
 `python main.py  --task sentiment --method dense`